 Remove unwanted Windows programs, features & junk

-Free up more disk space in Windows 10 by removing pre-installed Windows Store apps and unwanted programs.
+Free up more disk space in Windows 11/10 by removing pre-installed Microsoft Store apps and unwanted programs.
 This post also explains how to gain more speed by removing unwanted Windows features, by using these methods:

 - Use Storage Option to Free up Disk Space

 - Remove Unwanted Windows features & components

 Let us take a look at them.

 - Click on Start Menu to open it

 - Click on PC Settings to open the Settings window

 - In the Settings Window, click on System